loveleen-kaur-sandhu/RandomForestSVMGBT/README.md

 ## Results

-The analysis reveals insights into the predictive performance of different classification methods and the impact of feature selection techniques on model accuracy and interpretability.
+The analysis reveals insights into the predictive performance of different classification methods and the impact of feature selection techniques on model accuracy and interoperability.

+## Author
+Loveleen Kaur